 • Students were significantly more likely to agree that their physics module was related to environmental sustainability.

-These changes were not observed in the control group, suggesting that explicit signposting rather than general exposure to physics content made the difference.
-While attitudes and behaviours were more resistant to change, the project did identify small but statistically significant shifts in some energy saving practices, consistent with wider research showing that awareness is often the first step in longer term change.
+These changes were not observed in the control group, suggesting that explicit foregrounding rather than general exposure to physics content and disciplinary inherent skills made the difference.
+Attitudes and behaviours, on the other hand, were more resistant to change, which is in line with related research, but awareness is often the first step in longer term change.

-Perhaps the most significant lesson from this work is that meaningful progress does not always require radical redesign.
-By making sustainability visible, rather than reinventing curricula, the project shows how modest, well-designed interventions can deliver educational, strategic, and societal value.
+Perhaps the most significant lesson from this work is that meaningful impact does not always require radical redesign.
+By making sustainability visible, rather than reinventing curricula, the project shows how modest, well-designed interventions can deliver educational and potential strategic value.

 Recommendations moving forward